royfrancis/pophelper/README.md

 __Fig 11.__ *Interpolation plots showing some of the colour palettes available in package.
 Left 2 plots are `brewer.pal(8,"RdYlBu")`, 3rd plot is `brewer.pal(8,"Spectral")` and 4th plot is `brewer.pal(8,"BuPu")`.*

 ### 10. Plot Runs Spatial
-Find the highest probability of assignment for each individual and plot these clusters to spatial coordinates.
-The clusters are identified by colour or point shape.
+Estimate clusters using the highest probability of assignment for each individual and plot these clusters to spatial coordinates.
+The clusters are denoted by colour or point shape.
 The clusters can also be marked by confidence ellipses or convex hulls.

 ```coffee
 #basic usage